semolina-solutions/rules_ciq/README.md

     ```

 1. Create a `BUILD.bazel` file for your project and declare targets using the
 rules provided by this repository.
-See the [`samples/all_rules`](samples/all_rules)
+See the[`samples/hello_world`](samples/hello_world)
-project for a complete example.
+project for an introductory example.
 As a minimal demonstration, here is what to put in
 the `BUILD.bazel` file to generate an app manifest for a widget file:

     ```python